charlesjullien/Cpp_dir_creator/README.md

 1) put this script in the root of your C++ module.. ex : CPP-module_02.
 And make sure this repository is empty.
 2) Chmod u+x scripts.sh
-3) Usage : bash script.sh 'exerciseNumber' 'first .hpp' 'second.hpp' 'third .hpp' '...can go up to five .hpp file'
+3) Usage : bash script.sh 'exerciseNumber' 'First.hpp' 'Second.hpp' 'Third.hpp' '...can go up to five .hpp file'
+4) ==> Put the first of the required .hpp as capital Letter
+5) ==> EXAMPLE : bash script.sh ex01 Karen

 ... it will create :
 -the 'exerciseNumber' directory